radareorg/radare2-book/basic_commands/sections.md

     =>  0x00004888 |-----^------------------------| 0x00004988

-The first three lines are sections and the last one `=>` is the current seek representation based on the proportions over them.
+The first three lines are sections and the last one (prefixed by `=>`) is the current seek location.

-To remove a section definition just prefix the name of the section with `-`:
+To remove a section definition simply prefix the name of the section with `-`:

     [0xB7EE8810]> S -.dynsym